dbartholomae/lambda-middleware/README.md

 }
 ```
 so that if multiple middlewares change the event, the resulting type will have all changes and not just the latest.

+## Contributing

+If you want to contribute to the project, please read our [contributing guidelines](./CONTRIBUTING.md) first.